 Periodontitis is a more advanced gum disease than gingivitis.
 At this stage, the toxins released by the bacterial plaque have broken down the natural fibers bonding your gums to your teeth.
 This means your gums will appear to have pulled away from your teeth.
 Your teeth may feel loose like they may have moved or do not fit together as they used to.
 Chronic bad breath and a bad taste in your mouth are other symptoms of gum disease.

 How Can I Improve the Health of My Gums and Oral Health?

 Maintaining regular flossing, brushing, and trips to the dentist for checkups and professional cleanings is essential to the health of your gums and mouth.
 Brush your teeth at least twice a day, floss once a day, and use a mouth rinse daily.
 These daily oral hygiene steps will help remove plaque from your teeth.

-At your next checkup or professional cleaning, Dr. Gregg Festa can recommend oral care and gum treatment products that will help you to maintain a healthy smile.
+At your next checkup or professional cleaning, Dr. Laura Kearney can recommend oral care and gum treatment products that will help you to maintain a healthy smile.
 If you are showing any signs of gum disease, act fast to treat the infection.
 Make an appointment today online or by calling (919) 847-3899 for a checkup to keep your smile beautiful.